Finite $V_{\rm 2\Delta}$ puzzle in low-multiplicity pp collisions from ultra-long-range azimuthal correlations in the string-shoving model: Summary

 \section{Summary}

 This work presents a systematic investigation of the potential collective phenomena in small systems through ultra-long-range correlations.
-The PYTHIA8 event generator with string shoving mechanism is used and its ability to describe the origin of the azimuthal correlations in pp collisions at $\sqrt{s} = 13$ TeV is tested by extracting the genuine correlation strength $V_{2\Delta}$ in the ultra-long-range region ($|\Delta\eta| > 5.0$) using a template fit method.
-The principal findings of this analysis are as follows.
+The PYTHIA8 event generator with string shoving mechanism is used and its ability to describe the azimuthal correlations in pp collisions at $\sqrt{s} = 13$ TeV is tested by extracting the correlation strength $V_{2\Delta}$ in the ultra-long-range region ($|\Delta\eta| > 5.0$) using a template fit method.
+The model is used as a proxy to understand the selection biases on the extraction of $V_{2\Delta}$.
+Although we know that the nonzero $V_{2\Delta}$ in the model is a collective-like effect produced by the string shoving, and not from hydrodynamics.
+The novel contributions of this work are: (i) the first systematic comparison of charged-particle multiplicity ($N_{\mathrm{ch}}$), number of multiparton interactions ($N_{\mathrm{mpi}}$), and flattenicity as event classifiers within the string-shoving framework for ultra-long-range correlations; (ii) the identification of a built-in saturation mechanism in the string-shoving model, where the strongest signal appears in low-$N_{\mathrm{mpi}}$ (dijet-like) events and diminishes in dense, isotropic environments; and (iii) the demonstration that flattenicity selects cleaner correlation structures with reduced bias from hard processes compared to traditional $N_{\mathrm{ch}}$-based classification.
+In addition, the principal findings of this analysis are as follows.

 \begin{enumerate}